NQCD/NQCDynamics.jl/docs/src/devdocs/new_methods.md

 ## Basic implementation

-To implement a new dynamics method a few simple steps should be followed:
+To implement a new dynamics method, the necessary steps are:

 ### Create a new subtype of `DynamicsMethods.Method`.